 Everything in Landour is around the Upper Chukkar Road,, creating the number 8.
 The road stretches for 3.5 km and is best walked on foot.
 We have compiled a list of Things to do in Landour in our earlier blog post.
 Refer to that post to know everything about Landour and things to do in detail.

 Due to the restrictions of the Cantonment Act, there are not many places to stay in Landour.
 However, several residents have converted their houses into homestays and rented them out to guests visiting Landour.
 We stay at one such unique pet-friendly boutique homestay - La Villa Bethany.
 La Villa Bethany has the only Hobbit hole in India - a room that they call Bags End.
 Do check out our review on La Villa Bethany in our earlier post.

 Jabarkhet Nature Reserve

 Sainji village amazes the visitors with the hanging golden corns in the houses.
-The corns are hung outside the houses to let them dry, after which the seeds are separated and preserved.
+The corns are hung outside the homes to let them dry, after which the seeds are separated and preserved.
 But more than drying, they enhance the decor of the pretty village houses.
-Corn is the major part of their diet with Makke ki roti (Corn flour bread) and chutney being their daily meals.
-The houses of Sainji village are very colorful.
+Corn is the major part of their diet, with Makke ki roti (corn flour bread) and chutney being their daily meals.
+The houses of Sainji village are very colourful.
 While most of them are made of concrete, we came across a few wooden houses with short doors made of Deodar wood.
-The short doors are believed to keep the evil away.
+The short doors are believed to keep evil away.

-Sainji village is ideal for anyone seeking a rural tour sampling authentic mountain culture and getting to know the rustic lifestyle of the people.
-It is a perfect example of an unexplored place of visit near Mussoorie.
+Sainji village is ideal for anyone seeking a rural tour, sampling authentic mountain culture and getting to know the rustic lifestyle of the people.
+It is a perfect example of an unexplored place to visit near Mussoorie.

 We are blessed to have visited these offbeat places near Mussoorie.
 But we are sure there must be more.
 Have you been to Mussoorie and know of any other unexplored place nearby?
 Do let us know in the comment section below.
 If you liked this article, do share it on social media.